Tinbergen's four questions: Fourth question: Ontogeny (development)

 Ontogeny is the process of development of an individual organism from the zygote through the embryo to the adult form.

 In the latter half of the twentieth century, social scientists debated whether human behaviour was the product of nature (genes) or nurture (environment in the developmental period, including culture).

 An example of interaction (as distinct from the sum of the components) involves familiarity from childhood.
 In a number of species, individuals prefer to associate with familiar individuals but prefer to mate with unfamiliar ones (Alcock 2001:85–89, Incest taboo, Incest).
 By inference, genes affecting living together interact with the environment differently from genes affecting mating behaviour.
 A simple example of interaction involves plants: Some plants grow toward the light (phototropism) and some away from gravity (gravitropism).

 Many forms of developmental learning have a critical period, for instance, for imprinting among geese and language acquisition among humans.
 In such cases, genes determine the timing of the environmental impact.

 A related concept is labeled "biased learning" (Alcock 2001:101–103) and "prepared learning" (Wilson, 1998:86–87).
 For instance, after eating food that subsequently made them sick, rats are predisposed to associate that food with smell, not sound (Alcock 2001:101–103).
 Many primate species learn to fear snakes with little experience (Wilson, 1998:86–87).

-See developmental biology and developmental psychology.

 It corresponds to Aristotle's material cause.